nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Interfaces and Abstraction - Exercise/BorderControl/README.md

 The output of your program should consist of all detained Ids each on a separate line in the order of input.

+### Input

+The input comes from the console.
+Every commands’ parameters before the command "End" will be separated by a single space.